ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

 I herpderped the markdown on these lists.
 Will fix after the talk.

-* WebGL is coming out of "Experiemntal"
+* WebGL is coming out of "Experimental"
 * Pros and cons of Webgl
 * Pros
 * Directly exposes GPU